 - A Capsule Server managing a network in your EC2 environment.
 Use a Virtual Private Cloud (VPC) to ensure a secure network between the hosts and Capsule Server. - An Amazon Machine Image (AMI) for image-based provisioning. - You can use synchronized content repositories for Red Hat Enterprise Linux.
-For more information, see Syncing Repositories in the Content Management Guide. - Provide an activation key for host registration.
-For more information, see Creating An Activation Key in the Content Management quide.
+For more information, see Syncing Repositories in Managing Content. - Provide an activation key for host registration.
+For more information, see Creating An Activation Key in Managing Content.